 Dubai Weather Information

-Sunny.
-High around 80F.
-SE winds shifting to WNW at 10 to 15 mph.
+A mainly sunny sky.
+High 104F.
+SSW winds shifting to NW at 10 to 15 mph.

 Dubai has a sub-tropical, arid climate, with clear skies, sunshine, and high temperatures throughout the year.
 Rainfall is rare and erratic.
 Any showers are usually in the winter months (December to March).
 Average maximum temperatures range from 24°C in January to 41°C in July.
 The best time to visit Dubai is between December and March when the temperature is pleasant in the daytime and cool in the evening.
 Not surprisingly, this coincides with the peak tourist season and the most expensive hotel rates.